ossi0/Data-C70_ML-NMR/nequip-ml_model/README.md

 ./
-  ml_nequip-output_<JOB-ID>.txt     # Output log file of the training ml_nequip-errors_<JOB-ID>.txt    # Error log file of the training outputs       # A directory containing detailed data of the training process, including the final model parameter file
+  ml_nequip-output_<JOB-ID>.txt     # Output log file of the training ml_nequip-errors_<JOB-ID>.txt    # Error log file of the training outputs       # A directory containing data from the training process, including the final model file
 ```

 - In the [output_files](./output_files) directory, the output files of the training process of the NequIP MLIP model is provided.